List of The Stand characters: Julie Lawry

-An unstable, sex-crazed teenager who lives through the pandemic, Lawry and Nick Andros have sexual intercourse in the deserted store where they meet and then Lawry attempts to convince Andros to leave Cullen behind.
+Lawry is an unstable, sex-crazed teenager who lives through the pandemic.
+Lawry and Nick Andros have sexual intercourse in the deserted store where they meet and then Lawry attempts to convince Andros to leave Cullen behind.
 However, when Lawry reveals her true nature, ridiculing Cullen's impairment and frightening him against Pepto-Bismol with a claim that the product is poison, Andros ultimately rejects her.
 Lawry then tries to kill them both with a rifle and ends up joining Flagg.
 In Las Vegas she recognizes Cullen and informs Henreid of Cullen's status as a spy.
 It is unknown if Lawry was killed in the nuclear explosion that destroys Las Vegas.

-In the 1994 miniseries, Lawry was portrayed by Shawnee Smith and is inadvertently killed by Flagg's powers when she gets too close to Whitney Horgan's body.
+In the 1994 miniseries, Lawry was portrayed by Shawnee Smith and is inadvertently electrocuted when she trips over Whitney Horgan's body while fleeing from the Trashcan Man's missile warhead.
 She was portrayed by Katherine McNamara in the 2020 miniseries, where she is killed by the Hand of God's lightning.